Citroen C3 review - Interior, design and technology

 Sat-nav, stereo and infotainment

-Citroen was one of the first manufacturers to move to a fully integrated infotainment system that controls not only music and radio but also key vehicle functions, including heating and air-conditioning.
-The C3 continues this trend, for while the entry-level model makes do with a relatively simple DAB radio system, Feel and Flair editions of the C3 get a seven-inch touchscreen mounted centrally and reasonably high up in the fascia.
+Citroen was one of the first manufacturers to move to a fully integrated infotainment system that controls not only music and radio, but also key vehicle functions, including heating and air-conditioning.
+The C3 continues this trend, as all models of the C3 get a seven-inch touchscreen mounted centrally and reasonably high up in the fascia.

 The enhanced infotainment system also includes connected services, including TomTom Traffic, information on petrol prices nearby and weather forecasts, and real-time info on traffic incidents.